 The What's in a Name BOB was offered to my students with other research topic options.
 I know the power of student choice, but I was struggling to find more topics that would be meaningful to recent immigrants, some with minimal education...I was grateful that Noa suggested W.I.N. and something unrelated to their migration journey.
 I was blown away by how many students chose this BOB even though it would've been less work to do another topic.
 I think my student Uri said it the best, "I care about my life.
 When you ask us to report on that, we will do it with a smile on our face."
 I'm so happy that he learned enough English to express himself this way.
 Many of my students did this year.
 The idea of BOBs helped tremendously with that!

 It did not take long after my arrival at the school to recognize how special a Middle School educator Noa is.
 She is a flexible and highly creative teacher who innovates based on her continuous learning about education, best practice and the world around her.
-Noa is purposeful in her development of curricula, and understands the big picture of education in the 21st century.
-She is willing to take risks and think outside of the box and, as a result, her classroom is a buzzing place with students working in groups on significant problems that matter to them.
+Noa is purposeful in her development of curricula, and she understands the big picture of education in the 21st century.
+She is willing to take risks and think outside of the box.
+As a result, her classroom is a buzzing place with students working in groups on significant problems that matter to them.

 Noa is a learner who brings enthusiasm and open mindedness to everything that she does.
 She is a caring and committed educator and a person who is deeply dedicated to the art and science of teaching.